 At TPF we believe in the importance of community-led grantmaking, and that funding decisions should be led by a Community Table of community organizers, leaders, artists, and advocates.
 In November 2019, TPF convened our inaugural Community Table that is representative of the diverse communities and issue areas that TPF funds.
 In addition, TPF partners with donors/allies who follow the lead of the community.
 This means that TPF is led by, and accountable to, the communities we serve – just as we require our grantees to be.

-Mary Naoum is the Transforming Power Fund’s Program Director, fostering the design, development, and implementation of its Giving Project and Community Grants Program.
-Mary brings experience in facilitation, program design, communications, and strategic advocacy, particularly in support of efforts to reimagine community safety and wellness.
-In Detroit, she helped Senator Stephanie Chang win her first ever campaign for office and eventually developed the senator’s Girls Making Change program, a political leadership pipeline for high school girls of color.
-Most recently Mary worked with the Atlanta/Fulton County Pre-Arrest Diversion Initiative, a community safety strategy born out of the work and vision of people directly impacted by policing and incarceration, where she helped prevent the use of arrest and jailtime in response to poverty and behavioral health needs.
-Deeply moved by the visionary leadership and tactical successes of organizers in Atlanta, Mary is honored to return home to help build grassroots power and elevate expertise from majority Black Detroit’s social justice community.
-Mary holds her Master of Social Work and Master of Public Policy from the University of Michigan.
-A born-and-raised Michigander, she sustains herself by spending time with family, nurturing lifelong friendships, and marveling at the Great Lakes.
+Mary Naoum is the Transforming Power Fund’s Program Director, fostering the design, development, and implementation of its community-led grantmaking initiatives.
+Mary holds her Master of Social Work and Master of Public Policy from the University of Michigan and brings experience in facilitation, program design, communications, and strategic advocacy.
+Most recently she worked with the Atlanta Policing Alternatives & Diversion Initiative, a community safety strategy born out of the work and vision of people directly impacted by policing and incarceration, where she helped prevent the use of arrest and jailtime in response to poverty and behavioral health needs.
+Deeply moved by the visionary leadership and tactical successes of organizers in Atlanta, Mary is grateful to be home and to help build power in Detroit’s grassroots organizing community.

 Signup for our newsletter